sofa-framework/doc/15_Using_SOFA/35_Inspect_performances.md

 A graphic tool has been added in order to benefit from a profiling window based on the AdvanceTimer records.
 This profiler is activated by ticking the box "Display AdvancedTimer Profiler" in the "Stats" widget in runSofa.

-This option allows to see the animation step duration (ms) in a graphView, then allows to navigate on the graph or on the sliders and analyze the different substeps exectuted during this animation step.
+This option allows to see the animation step duration (ms) in a graphView, then allows to navigate on the graph or on the sliders and analyze the different substeps executed during this animation step.
 Substeps are displayed in a Tree, in the right order and with their respective time and percentage (with regards to the full step duration).
 In its design, this tool is inspired from Unity3D profiler.

 ![](https://raw.githubusercontent.com/sofa-framework/doc/master/images/usingSOFA/TimerProfiler.png)